KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 ## Model Deployment
-After both best models have been registered, the better model being the AutoML model was selected to be deployed.
-This is done with the help of the ACI
+The AutoMl model is selected for deployment after comparisons show it proved the better.
+The deployment is carried out with the help of the ACI
 (Azure Container Instance).
-A request is then be made to the endpoint.
-After the endpoint is deleted.
+A request is then made to the endpoint, after the endpoint is deleted.

 ##
 Screenshots of model deployment and Testing Endpoint: